(Part 2 in a series)

 US Highway 191 is well known for being a dangerous roadway and it’s one fraught with a sizeable number of vehicle-wildlife collisions.
 According to a new report from the Center for Large Landscape Conservation, the entire stretch of highway from Gallatin Gateway to Big Sky is problematic.
 Just a single 10-miles stretch alone has notched the second highest frequency of recorded ungulate carcasses (whitetail and mule deer, elk, pronghorn, moose, and bighorn sheep) per mile in Montana.
 Other species have been run over too.

 Some Big Sky community leaders suggest that an easy fix is building wildlife overpasses and underpasses along the route.
-Those pleas, however, seem to come with little visible introspection on the fact that the source of the problem, in large measure, is development emanating from Big Sky, radiating northward through the Gallatin Canyon into the Gallatin Valley; sprawl expanding with spartan deference given to wildlife and leading to rising traffic levels as compounding contributors to the toll.
+Those pleas, however, seem to come with little visible reflection on the fact that the source of the problem, in large measure, is development emanating from Big Sky, radiating northward through the Gallatin Canyon into the Gallatin Valley; sprawl expanding with spartan deference given to wildlife and leading to rising traffic levels as compounding contributors to the toll.

 ————————————————————————————————————————————————————

-Vital to consider is Big Sky’s context within a bigger picture and parallels that can be drawn to valleys on both sides of Big Sky—Paradise Valley just over the Gallatin Mountain Range to the east; and the Madison Valley, on the other side of the Madison Mountain Range to the west.
+Vital to consider is Big Sky’s context within a bigger picture with parallels that can be drawn to valleys on both sides of Big Sky—Paradise Valley just over the Gallatin Mountain Range to the east; and the Madison Valley, on the other side of the Madison Mountain Range to the west.
 Both are highly vulnerable to the same kind of develop-at-all-cost mentality that still seems to thrive in Big Sky.

+Being able to see wildlife in magnificent landscapes as part of our daily lives in Greater Yellowstone is not just a rare attraction appealing to newcomers—it is inherent to our local identify and quality of life.
+As polls suggest, it ranks high on the list of values that inspire those living in southwest Montana.
 Similar sentiments are shared in many places in our bioregion, from Sublette County near the Wind River Range in Wyoming northward to the dales surrounding Glacier National Park in Montana along the Canadian border.
 They’re present, too, in the Madison and Centennial valleys on the west side of Greater Yellowstone and in the Bighorn Basin east of Cody and, of course, in Bozeman (one of the fastest growing small cities in the country) and the twin booming Teton counties of Wyoming and Idaho.
 They were part of the reason others went to Sun Valley, Whitefish, Steamboat Springs, Park City and even Vail, Aspen and Durango.

 ___________________________________________________________________________________